Nevenall/sufficient-reason/System/Mundane Actions.md

   Footing   | # of Dice | Description
   ---------:|:---------:|------------
   Solid     | 2d        | Acting on your own terms.
-Exploiting a domniant advantage.
+Exploiting a dominant advantage.
   Even      | 3d        | Going head to head.
 Taking a chance.
   Desperate | 4d        | Overreaching yourself.
 In serious trouble.